ElxanCivishov/weatherApp/README.md

 ![App Screenshot](./public/snapWeather.png)

 ## Introduction
-Awesome Weather App is a modern web application built with React, Redux Toolkit, TypeScript, Vite, and Tailwind CSS.
+Weather App is web application built with React, Redux Toolkit, TypeScript, Vite, and Tailwind CSS.

 It provides real-time weather updates with a clean and user-friendly interface.